linlinge/pointnet.pytorch/README.md

 It is tested with pytorch-1.0.

-# Download data and running
+# Download data and training

 ```
 git clone https://github.com/fxia22/pointnet.pytorch